ThomasAuriel/HTML-Handbook/README.md

 ## Version 0.4

-The version 0.4 use the markdown syntaxe to write content.
+The version 0.4 uses the markdown syntaxe to write content.
 The version is simpler than all previous versions thank to a large rework on data structure.
 This version is also a lot of lighter.
 The new version is only 38MB compare to the monstrous 172MB of the previous versions.
 You can still reduce the size by removing MathJax.
 Its only purpose is to render math equations.
 **[See documentation](https://github.com/ThomasAuriel/HTML-Handbook/blob/master/formatedHandbook.md)**